 25. MENU INNOVATIONS

-In our blog we have a lot of resources related to menu innovation, engineering, development, and design.
+We have a lot of resources related to menu innovation, engineering, development, and design.
 We can’t talk about restaurant marketing mandatories though without addressing the menu.
 It’s where the rubber meets the road.
 If the menu if off, the restaurant fails; no matter how good the other marketing was.
 You have to consider competitive differentiation, relevance and appeal to your audience, item placement, photography, copy, pricing, merchandising strategies, plating and presentation, and a whole lot more.
 Naturally, there’s so much to it that books have been written on the subject and chains have whole departments dedicated to menu innovation (not just culinary and beverage R&D departments, but folks who do nothing else except menu analysis and engineering).
 I have written a book on this (much of the content is available free on our site) and we also conduct public and private workshops on the subject.
 What I want to emphasize here though, is that your marketing team should be not only involved, but leading menu development initiatives (with your culinary and beverage teams reporting in to the marketing function) and that before you spend money on marketing be sure your brand and menu are where they need to be.

 26. BEVERAGE INNOVATIONS